Preston-Yu/G-CU/README.md

 | END          | 2            | Two 0xa5 ending the packet     |

 \* The packet format can be customized by [changing the value of the flag](Arduino/README.md#flag).

+## Attention
+Due to issues such as hardware design, the following matters need to be noted.
+ - GPIO38 (In the middle of U11) cannot be used.
+ - Switch status is negetive.